 Brigitha: Follow your passion and understand the purpose of your business.
 I live in a society which has many challenges.
 If each one of us becomes part of the solution through the products or services they produce, then I believe the community will be a better place and money will follow.

 The Impact Stories are produced by the Inclusive Business Action Network (iBAN).
 They are created in close collaboration with the highlighted entrepreneurs and teams.
-The production of this Impact Story has been led by Susann Tischendorf (concept), Hong Anh Dao (video), Katharina Münster (text and graphics), Christopher Malapitan (illustrations), and Alexandra Harris (editing).
+The production of this Impact Story has been led by Susann Tischendorf (concept), Hong Anh Dao (video), Katharina Münster (text and infographics), Christopher Malapitan (illustrations), and Alexandra Harris (editing).
 The music is royalty free.
 All photographs are courtesy of OBRI Tanzania.